kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

 The application configuration is expected to be in `application.yaml`, while library configuration is expected to be in `reference.yaml`.

+Every `reference.yaml` must be resolvable on its own, without the application file: it is validated at startup, and an unresolvable reference fails the application with `Reference config ... cannot be resolved without external application config`.
+Give such keys a literal default, make the reference optional with `${?path}`, or provide a fallback with `${path:defaultValue}`.

 Application file selection priority for `YAML`:

 - Use the file from `config.resource` if specified (file from the `resources` directory)